 Call to attention the things that make your institution unique.
 While small, private colleges may not be able to compete with large state universities on things like athletics and Greek life, Merrimack College focused their campaign effort around the things they did offer, like renovated classrooms and strong curricula in industries with emerging student interests.

 We employ similar marketing tactics for our own clients in education.
 By identifying competitors and highlighting differentiators in the form of innovative marketing tactics, persuasive copy, repeated communications and compelling graphic design, we allow our clients to stand out from the pack and remain relevant.
-Some of our successes in this area include enrollment marketing campaigns for Bentley University’s Part-Time, Online Bachelor’s Degree Completion Program, Northeastern University’s D’Amore–McKim School of Business, and Rutgers University Executive Education.
+Some of our successes in this area include enrollment marketing campaigns for Bentley University’s Part-Time, Online Bachelor’s Degree Completion Program and Northeastern University’s D’Amore–McKim School of Business.